 Summer holidays in Salzburg often tip into two bad extremes: no plan at all, or a plan so large that nobody repeats it.
-Liefering matters because it can do something in between that is often more useful for teens: repeatable holiday half-days with real youth anchors, low spending pressure and a way home that does not become the whole problem.
+Liefering matters because it gives teens something in between: repeatable holiday half-days with real youth anchors, low spending pressure and a way home that does not become the whole problem.
 That is exactly why JUKI and Forellenweg work so well in holiday mode.

 That sounds modest.
 In everyday life it is usually better.
 Across six weeks of holidays, you do not need a spectacular hit every day.
 You need two or three modes that still work next week.
 That is exactly where Liefering is more reliable in 2026 than its reputation suggests.